GUIDELINES FOR THE WIKIPEDIA ARTICLE

 Completed Papers Due: Dec.
-13, 11:59 p.m.
+14, 11:59 p.m.

 Our objective during the last section of the class is to "consolidate our gains" in mineralogy knowledge and broaden our experience on the applications of this knowledge to your graduate research project.

 Topic Selection: Select a topic that addresses an aspect of your graduate research project.
 The topic should contain some component of mineralogy or material science so that you can apply what you have learned in this class.
 Topics must be approved by the instructor.

 Citation and Reference System: All statements used in this report that are not derived from your own research are to be properly referenced.
 A "references cited" section that lists those materials that you actually used and cited is to be given at the end.
 Citation format is to follow exactly the format used by the journal American Mineralogist.